DFE-Digital/register-early-career-teachers-public/documentation/service-rules/ecf1/void-declarations.md

 **Voiding** is a mechanism that allows a Lead provider or a DfE Finance user to retract or cancel a previously submitted participant declaration.

+* When a declaration is made, it is typically associated with the current open statement or the next upcoming statement, depending on its submission date and the statement cut-off dates.
+This ensures that providers are compensated for the services they have delivered within that statement period.
+The `statement_id` attribute within a declaration's data (as seen in the API response) indicates which statement the declaration is currently attached to.
+Initially, when a declaration is submitted and deemed eligible, it will be assigned to an active statement for payment processing.
-* This action is necessary in various scenarios, such as correcting errors, ineligible participants, responding to changes in participant circumstances, or when a declaration was made incorrectly.
+* Voiding a declaration is necessary in various scenarios, such as correcting errors, ineligible participants, responding to changes in participant circumstances, or when a declaration was made incorrectly.
 * A `voided` declaration is effectively cancelled and will not be used in invoicing or funding calculations.
 * Once a declaration is voided, it cannot be restored and must be re-submitted if appropriate.
 * A `voided` declaration will not be soft-deleted.